California Civil Code > Civil Code §1788.18. Debt Collectors – When Debt Collection Activity Must Stop

 (b) The written statement described in paragraph (2) of subdivision (a) shall consist of any of the following:

-(3) A written statement that certifies that the representations are true, correct, and contain no material omissions of fact to the best knowledge and belief of the person submitting the certification.
-A person submitting the certification who declares as true any material matter pursuant to this subdivision that he or she knows to be false is guilty of a misdemeanor.
+(2) A written statement that certifies that the representations are true, correct, and contain no material omissions of fact to the best knowledge and belief of the person submitting the certification.
+A person submitting the certification who declares as true any material matter pursuant to this subdivision that they know to be false is guilty of a misdemeanor.
 The statement shall contain or be accompanied by, the following, to the extent that an item listed below is relevant to the debtor’s allegation of identity theft with respect to the debt in question: